-AutoCAD - A Handbook for Theatre Users 3rd Edition
+AutoCAD - A Handbook for Theatre Users 4th Edition - Now Available

 The first edition was published by ET Press in January of 2005.
 After much struggling with how to approach it, I eventually hit upon one large project running throughout the book.

 I selected the creation of a Groundplan and 3D rendering of a fictional theatre.
 By this method most of the techniques required are covered in a theatrical context that people should be to relate to

 Exercises and examples throughout the book help the reader monitor their progress in using AutoCAD.
 Releases up to 2004 are covered in the first edition.

 The second edition covered 2009 to 2010.
 Users of AutoCAD 2011 up until 2013 will also be able to use the book, with minor adjustments